chilladx/unsplash-python/README.md

 # unsplash-python
-A Python client for the [Unsplash API](https://unsplash.com/developers).
+A unofficial Python client for the [Unsplash API](https://unsplash.com/developers).